u-boot/u-boot/doc/driver-model/usb-info.rst

 exists when the device is probed (not when it is bound) and is removed when the driver is removed.

-Note that usb_platdata is currently only used to deal with setting up a bus in USB device mode (OTG operation).
+Note that usb_plat is currently only used to deal with setting up a bus in USB device mode (OTG operation).
 It can be omitted if that is not supported.